 - Complete all of the application essays

-- Arrange for a letter of recommendation to be submitted via application portal
+- Arrange for a letter of recommendation to be submitted via the UNCF application portal

-- Be enrolled for the first time at a U.S.-located, accredited college or university (with the exception of students concurrently pursuing a high school diploma) in the fall as a full-time, degree-seeking, first-year student
+- Be enrolled for the first time at a U.S.-located, accredited college or university (with the exception of students concurrently pursuing a high school diploma while taking college-level courses) in the fall as a full-time, degree-seeking, first-year student

-- A STEM program sponsor (an individual who has engaged the student in a STEM program during the school year and/or summer, and who can provide insight into the student’s academic performance and potential for success in pursuing a STEM degree)
+- Submission of one letter or recommendation submitted by a high school STEM teacher or a STEM program sponsor/mentor (an individual who has engaged the student in a STEM program during the school year and/or summer, and who can provide insight into the student’s academic performance and potential for success in pursuing a STEM degree)

-- Completion of Application form to include demographic information + Student record of leadership & community service record
+- Completion of application form to include demographic information and student record of leadership and community service record

 Here are some things you can do to prepare for submitting a competitive application:

 - Begin thinking and talking to parents, counselors, and teachers about your plans and what you will need to do to be ready to be a strong candidate for college admission and student aid.

 - Carefully consider which of your teachers and STEM program sponsors to ask for a letter of recommendation.
 They will help us better understand what type of student you are by providing insight into your academic performance and potential.

 - Apply for federal student aid.
 Go to www.FAFSA.ed.gov to familiarize yourself with the Free Application for Federal Student Aid (FAFSA) and to get more information on federal student aid.
 If you are a finalist, we will use this form to confirm your citizenship and better understand your financial needs.-